 As your production volume changes over time, we can easily adjust to your business needs while assisting your R&D and engineers to migrate from one technology to another one as needed.
 As your business grows, we can migrate from low-pressure to high-pressure casting technology.
 Should production of your series need to be decreased (i.e. after-market), we can quickly and efficiently transition from high-pressure die-casting to gravity or low-pressure casting technology.
 Our vast experience with a variety of materials allows us to replace one material with another based off our client’s needs (ex: metal to plastic, saving the metal core and overmoulding by plastic resin, etc).

 We provide cast prototypes using 3D printed sand forms or print your parts directly from the required metal.
 Using this rapid development technology saves crucial time and money.

-We will provide any surface treatment/finishing you require.
+Thru the network of our long term partners we will provide any surface treatment/finishing you require.

 For sub-assemblies, we provide the necessary sub-supply (fasteners) and assembly up to the final product.

 In cooperation with your Marketing team, we will design and ensure the appropriate packaging for your products.